Diamond Harbour I: Language

+At the time of the 2011 census, 99.83% of the population spoke Bengali, 0.14% Hindi and 0.02% Urdu as their first language.

+Religion

 In the 2011 Census of India, Muslims numbered 81,453 and formed 52.16% of the population in the Diamond Harbour I CD block.
 Hindus numbered 74,519 and formed 47.72% of the population.
 Others numbered 194 and formed 0.12% of the population.
+In 2001, Hindus and Muslims were 51.89% and 48.05% of the population respectively.

 The proportion of Hindus in the South Twenty-four Parganas district has declined from 76.0% in 1961 to 63.2% in 2011.
 The proportion of Muslims in the South Twenty-four Parganas district has increased from 23.4% to 35.6% during the same period.
 Christians formed 0.8% in 2011.

 Rural poverty

 According to the Human Development Report for the South 24 Parganas district, published in 2009, in the Diamond Harbour I CD block the percentage of households below poverty line was 24.27%, a moderate level of poverty.
 In the north-east and mid central portion of the district, all CD blocks, with the exception of the Kulpi CD block, had poverty rates below 30%.
 As per the rural household survey in 2005, the proportion of households in the South 24 Parganas with poverty rates below poverty line was 34.11%, way above the state and national poverty ratios.
 The poverty rates were very high in the Sundarbans settlements with all the thirteen CD blocks registering poverty ratios above 30% and eight CD blocks had more than 40% of the population in the BPL category.